 I wanted to let you in on a great tip for making quick, healthy pickles with many different kinds of vegetables.
 These are called Quick Ume Pickles – thinly sliced vegetables pickled in umeboshi or ume plum vinegar and water (that’s it!).

 Naturally fermented pickles such as these are a beneficial addition to a plant-based diet as they aid in digestion of complex carbohydrates and have the sour taste that is tonifying to the liver.
-I prefer salt-fermented pickles such as these over vinegar-based pickles because of the beneficial lactobacillus fermentation that occurs, which aids in digestion and makes me feel good after a meal.
+I prefer salt-fermented pickles such as these over vinegar-based pickles because of the beneficial Lactobacillus fermentation that occurs, which aids in digestion and makes me feel good after a meal.

-What is umeboshi or ume plum vinegar?
+What is ume plum vinegar?

 Simliar to sauerkraut “juice,” which you can now purchase by itself for its probiotic qualities, ume vinegar contains probiotics and is good for digestion, along with having a delicious taste.
 In Austin, you can get various brands of ume plum vinegar at Whole Foods, Central Market, and Wheatsville Coop.

-How to make quick ume pickles
+How to make quick ume pickles in 3 easy steps

 Wash, dry, and thinly slice or grate vegetables you’d like to pickle.
 Try using carrots, cucumbers, purple daikon, red radishes, watermelon radishes, beets, or red onions.
 Place in a large bowl.